rick0110/cervical_cancer/README.md

 The repository is implemented in **PyTorch** and includes:

-- `src/models/model.py` - **SwinAD2Net Architecture**: Defines the core `SwinAD2Net` class, which integrates Swin Transformer blocks with Atrous Dense Blocks (ADB) and Squeeze-and-Excitation (SE) modules.
-It also includes the `PatchEmb` for initial image embedding and the `Adb_SE_Transition` module that combines the dense feature extraction with channel attention and downsampling.
+- `src/swinad2net/models/model.py` - **SwinAD2Net Architecture**: Defines the core `SwinAD2Net` and `SwinAD2Net_ASPP_like` (for more paralelization) classes, which integrates Swin Transformer blocks with Atrous Dense Blocks (ADB) and Squeeze-and-Excitation (SE) modules.
-- `src/models/layers.py` - **Custom Layers**: Implements the building blocks of the network, including:
+- `src/swinad2net/models/layers.py` - **Custom Layers**: Implements the building blocks of the network, including:
+    - `PatchEmbedding`: Converts input images into patch embeddings.
-    - `AtrousDenseBlock`: A dense block variant using dilated convolutions for multi-scale feature extraction.
+    - `AtrousDenseBlock and AtrousDenseBlock_ASPP_like`: A dense block variant using dilated convolutions for multi-scale feature extraction.
     - `TransitionLayer`: Handles downsampling and channel reduction between stages.
+    - `ADB_SE_Transition and ADB_SE_Transition_ASPP_like`: Combines Atrous Dense Block with Squeeze-and-Excitation and TransitionLayer for enhanced feature recalibration.
     - `SwinTransformerBlock`: Wrappers or implementations for the Swin Transformer attention mechanism.

 - `src/models/train.py` - **Training Engine**: Contains the `train_swinad2net` function, which manages the full training loop.
 It handles: